Mattel Inc (MAT)

 Liquidity ratios

-Based on the data provided, we can analyze the liquidity ratios of Mattel Inc over the past five years.
+Based on the provided data, let's analyze the liquidity ratios of Mattel Inc:

 1. Current Ratio:

-- The current ratio measures the company's ability to pay off its short-term liabilities with its current assets.
+- The current ratio measures the company's ability to pay its short-term obligations with its current assets.
+A higher current ratio indicates better liquidity.

 2. Quick Ratio:

-- The quick ratio, also known as the acid-test ratio, is a more stringent measure of liquidity, excluding inventory from current assets.
+- The quick ratio, also known as the acid-test ratio, provides a more stringent measure of liquidity by excluding inventory from current assets.

 3. Cash Ratio:

-- A cash ratio above 1 would indicate that the company's cash and cash equivalents alone are sufficient to cover its current liabilities.
+- The cash ratio is the most conservative liquidity ratio as it only considers cash and cash equivalents to cover current liabilities.

 Additional liquidity measure